faaiqgwaqar/faaiqgwaqar/README.md

 - 👋 Hi, I’m @faaiqgwaqar.
 (He/Him)
 - :mortar_board: I am an Electrical Engineering Ph.D.
-Student (with a Minor in Material Science) at the Georgia Institute of Technology.
+Student (with a Minor in Physics) at the Georgia Institute of Technology.
 I graduated with my B.Sc. in Computer Science & Electrical and Computer Engineering, and Minor in Mathematics from Oregon State University in 2022
 - :printer: I've spent time in the industry working on SoCs at Microsoft, Arm and Intel.
 - :test_tube: I currently work on research concerning the integration of emerging materials and devices in novel computing paradigms (Co-Advised by Dr. Shimeng Yu and Dr. Asif Khan).
 As an undergraduate, I researched ways in which we could leverage deep learning techniques to accelerate the discovery of nano-porous materials (Co-Advised by Dr. Cory Simon and Dr. Xiaoli Fern).
 - 👀 I’m interested in device physics, heterogeneous and monolithic integration of 3D integrated circuits, high performance computer architecture, deep learning, and pedagogy.